 There are many, many different cameras and designs with different features and functions to choose from, but the basic way they work is the same.

-The amount of light that reaches the sensor is controlled by how long the shutter is open (the shutter speed) and how wide the opening (called the aperture) in the lens is.
-Think of it like a door or a window opening and shutting.
+Now here's what you need to know: The amount of light that reaches the sensor is controlled by how long the shutter is open (the shutter speed) and how wide the opening (called the aperture) in the lens is.
+Think of it like a door to a windowless dark room opening briefly and then shutting.

-A larger doorway (a bigger aperture) will let in more cold air into the room (the camera) than a tiny window.
-Also, if you leave the door or window open longer (like a slower shutter speed) you'll let in more cold air.
+A larger doorway (a bigger aperture) will let in more light into the room (the camera) than a small door.
+Also, if you leave the door open longer (using a slower shutter speed) you'll let in more light.

-A large aperture number such as f11 or f16 is actually a small opening or aperture.
-This is because these f numbers actually represent fractions.
-So, 1/2 (f2) is a bigger size than 1/16 (f16).
+A large aperture number such as f/11 or f/16 is actually a small opening or aperture.
+This is because these "f" numbers actually represent fractions.
+So, 1/2 (f/2) is actually a larger size than 1/16 (f/16).

 Wide open apertures (narrow depth of field) is used for portraits when we want the subject to be sharp and the background to be out of focus.